HOW DO I GET STARTED?

 HOW IS PAY DEFINED FOR THE PURPOSES OF REPORTING YOUR ORGANISATION’S GENDER PAY GAP?

-The regulations specify that you must include “ordinary pay” which includes:
+The UK regulations specify that you must include “ordinary pay” which includes:

 - Basic pay